Stone Town is wonderful but it’s not a place to relax. For that, you best go to Zanzibar’s east coast, to Jambiani, for example.

 For better swimming and snorkeling, you can take a boat out to the reef (at high tide only).
 The most common type of boats on Zanzibar are small dhows made of wood.
 Every afternoon, the fishermen set the sails and head out to go fishing.

 At low tide, it’s possible to walk along the beach all the way to Paje to the north of Jambiani.
 Paje is kind of a kite surf center, and almost all hotels offer lessons and equipment for rent.
-There are also more tourists; the atmosphere in Jambiani is much more relaxed and quiet (the people as well).
+There are also more tourists; the atmosphere in Jambiani (and the people) is much more relaxed and quiet.

 One of Zanzibar’s main exports, today, is seaweed.
-For Zanzibaris of no value, they grow and harvest it to sell it at very low prices to Chinese companies that export it directly to China.
+For Zanzibaris of no value, they grow and harvest it to sell it a very low prices to a Chinese company that exports it directly to China.
 Once a day at low tide, the women of the village harvest the seaweed from patches only visible when the water is very low.
 It’s a lot of work in the hot sun and the revenues are very small.

 Nevertheless, people depend on the little money they can earn with the seaweed.
-The villagers are very poor and the difference between the hotels at the beachfront and the villages is huge.
-Most locals don’t profit in any way from tourism since most hotels and the land at the beach are owned by foreigners, most staff are not locals, and the hotels have their own restaurants.
+The villagers are very poor and the difference between the hotels at the beachfront and the villages are huge.
+Most locals don’t profit in any way from tourism since most hotels and the land at the beach are owned by foreigners and the hotels have their own restaurants.

 Some locals try to make a living organizing trips around the island, or offering massages and henna tattoos, while kids sell mangoes or shells.
 Young Maasai, in traditional costumes and with sunglasses, sell jewelry.
 The seem out of place at the beach, and they are.
-Poverty, loss of land, and the climate change – and therefore droughts – are pushing them out of their lands in search of new ways to earn a living.
+Poverty, loss of land, and the climate change – and therefore droughts – are pushing them out of their lands to seek new ways to earn a living.